jimmi41/copy-specific-images-from-one-folder-to-other/README.md

 Copyright © 2016, IEEE
 </h3>

 This paper was having all the images in one folder but we were needing images in separate folders Pos, Neg and Neutral.
-This python code just copies images from one main folder to other 3 sub folders using shutil library of python.
+This python code just copies images from one main folder to other 3 sub folders using shutil library of python (code present in master branch).
 </br>
 </br>
 All images was categorised and sentiment stored in csv file.